ⓘ Disclaimer

 WHICH PLATFORM IS BEST FOR YOU?

 Choose Interactive Brokers if you need low-cost trade execution with global market access.
-It’s ideal for active options/futures traders ($0.65 and $0.85 per contract), international investors accessing 150+ markets, and experienced traders comfortable with complex platforms who prioritize cost over simplicity.
+It is ideal for active options and futures traders ($0.65 and $0.85 per contract), international investors accessing 150+ markets, and experienced traders comfortable with complex platforms who prioritize cost over simplicity.
+Use TradingView when advanced charting and technical analysis drive your trading decisions.
+It is perfect for traders who use multiple brokers, beginners learning technical analysis (free plan available), or anyone who values community-shared strategies and ideas.
+The platform shines for alert-based workflows where you monitor setups and route orders when signals fire.

 When to Use Both Together

 Combining both creates a professional setup: TradingView’s superior charting plus Interactive Brokers’ low-cost execution.
 This works best for active traders making 20+ monthly trades who rely on technical analysis.
-You get world-class charting tools while maintaining competitive execution costs—the optimal balance for serious traders.
+You get world-class charting tools while maintaining competitive execution costs: the optimal balance for serious traders.

 Frequently Asked Questions